Javgarag/pd2-computergui-docs/docs/index.md

 * `dofile(BeardLib...`: Module loader, which first loads *ComputerObjectBase* (required) and then any other modules specified in `modules`.
 * `tweak_data.computer_gui`: Tweak data table the extension will refer to when loading your configuration.

-A very basic GUI definition, with no GlobalEvents or mission interaction, which adds a single application which, when opened, pops-up an "Access Denied" window:
+A very basic GUI definition, with no events, which adds a single application which, when opened, pops-up an "Access Denied" window:
 ```lua
 tweak_data.computer_gui = {
     example = {